-How to manage your organisations volunteers and employees
+How to manage your organisation's volunteers and employees

 You can also easily keep track of registrations using the Employer Portal.
-The portal allows organisations registrations and notifications through a single portal.
+The portal allows organisations to become a listed employer and manage registrations and notifications through a single portal.

 Your organisation can search and add employees and volunteers, pay for employee and volunteer registration fees (if applicable), and update the organisation's details.